econchick/roguelynn/_posts/2014-07-19-Explain-like-Im-5-DNS.md

 ### WTF where's my website?

-As a nerdy person who likes jetting up to a nearby hotel an hour away from my SF apartment for long weekend hacks with the significant other, I've had many experiences setting up personal projects for deployment.
+As a nerdy person who has many side projects, I've had many experiences setting up personal projects for deployment.
 As I'm sure you have all been through, nearly every time when one does the first `git push` to Heroku, it doesn't work.

 <a href="http://devopsreactions.tumblr.com/post/39647674903/realizing-its-yet-another-dns-problem"><img class="displayed" alt="It's always DNS" src="{{ get_asset('/images/devops_dns_issue.gif') }}" /></a>

 All else equal - e.g. Heroku is not down - I'm betting DNS is the issue.
-Who has set up DNS cleanly the first time?
-Be honest...
+Who actually has set up DNS cleanly the first time?
 You follow the directions on your host's website to properly setup DNS records, but something still doesn't work.
 We've all been there.
 And without a solid understanding of DNS, often times folks just fall into a "oh, let's try this", guess-editing records, waiting for DNS to propagate to test if the guess was correct - the `print` statements of Python debugging (I'm also guilty of this).

 Naturally, curiosity got the best of me.
 It's common knowledge that DNS is the internet's phonebook.
-Sure - it's the backbone of the internet; it's a safe assumption that the cloud itself is build on DNS and duct tape, but that's about it.
+Sure - it's the backbone of the internet; it's a safe assumption that the cloud itself is build on DNS and duct tape, but that's about all I knew.

 ![The Cloud: DNS and Duct tape]({{ get_asset('/images/tweet_dns_duct_tape.png') }})